Deep-sea smelt

 The deep-sea smelts are any members of the family Bathylagidae, a distinct group of marine smelts.

 Deep-sea smelts are marine fishes found in deep waters throughout the oceans, down to 1500 m in depth.
 They are small fishes, growing up to 25 cm long.
 They feed on plankton, especially krill.

+Extinct genera known only from fossil remains include Quaesita from California, USA and Krumvirichthys from the Czech Republic.
+The oldest fossils are otoliths from the Maastrichtian.